freshsomebody/strategic-cache/README.md

   strategy: 'StaleWhileRevalidate',
   fetchFunction: badFetchFunction
 }).then(value => cacheValue1 = value)
-// cacheValue1 will always be set to undefined
+// value of cacheKey1 will always be set to undefined

 let cacheValue2
 strategicCache.get('cacheKey2', {